BenedatLLC/orca-agent/README.md

 1. Add the following to your .envrc file: `export PHOENIX_COLLECTOR_ENDPOINT=http://localhost:6006`
 2. Run the docker container: `docker run -p 6006:6006 -p 4317:4317 -i -t arizephoenix/phoenix:latest`
 3. When running `orca-agent`, specify the `--enable-tracing` option

+## Roadmap
+Current and upcoming work:

+[ ] Refactor k8s tools to a separate repository; add more tools [ ] Test additional RCA scenarios
+[ ] Update Slack layer to use Socket Mode for realtime updates [ ] Support live chat with users in alert channel
+[ ] Explore thinking models and other approaches to allow more sophsticated analyses [ ] Build semantic search over past incidents

 ## See also
 [otel-demo](https://github.com/BenedatLLC/otel-demo) provides some scripts, instructions,